 Rather than having a branch in which to chat with financial advisors, banks need to find a user friendly way to interact with their customers.
 Using AIs and chatbots that learn about user habits over time, the banking system can offer advice on a large scale, to great effect.

-Set to launch in 2017, Bank of America’s new chatbot “Erica”, is to help customers make smarter financial decisions.
+In 2017, Bank of America’s new chatbot “Erica” launched, and is to help customers make smarter financial decisions.
 Erica will be available inside the bank’s mobile app and can be interacted with through voice or text.
 It will use artificial intelligence, predictive analytics and cognitive messaging to help customers do things like make payments, check balances, save money and pay down debt.
 Other banks will have to step their game up.

 #3 IoT and voice payments